BlurrySquire/Python-JSON-SaveData/README.md

 ## Notices
 - There is more documentation coming soon, that will explain how to use each function.
-- The code isnt perfect, if there is any errors please let me know on discord.
+- The code isnt perfect, if there is any errors please let me know by opening an issue.
-- My discord is: ``BlurrySquire#4961``.